prathimacode-hub/Awesome_Python_Scripts/PyGamesScripts/Guess-The-Number/README.md

 ## Guess The Number
-Guess The Number Game is a python program i.e, developed in python programming language using random module.
+Guess The Number Game is a python program i.e, developed in python programming language using random module and some user inputs.

 ### About the game
 - It's a basic python program which stores the random number and iterate it over loop till the number matches the user input.